Is It Safe To Feed My Cat Tuna?

 - Some sources of tuna are high in mercury which is toxic to cats.

 - Feeding lots of tuna may cause mercury poisoning with muscle weakness, trembling and even seizures.

 Guidelines For Feeding Tuna –

 If you really want to feed your cat tuna, then the following guidelines are recommended to ensure your kitten or cat has a balanced diet:

-Avoid feeding cats tuna in oil or tuna in brine as these human tuna foods contain too much salt and oil so lack any health benefit.
+- Avoid feeding cats tuna in oil or tuna in brine as these human tuna foods contain too much salt and oil so lack any health benefit, and can cause harm.

-Your cat’s main food protein sources ideally need to come from land-based animal species such as poultry or .
+- Your cat’s main food protein sources ideally need to come from land-based animal species such as poultry or beef.

 What If My Cat Is Addicted to Tuna?

-If there’s no chance your cat will change their taste from tuna to meat, try to entice them to eat a fish-based commercial cat food that’s nutritionally balanced.
+- If there’s no chance your cat will change their taste from tuna to meat, try to entice them to eat a portion of fish-based commercial cat food that’s nutritionally balanced.

 Does your cat love tuna so much it won’t eat anything else?
 This isn’t good for their health.
-Contact Your Vet Online to have a consult with one of our vets to solve this problem.
+Contact our online vets to discuss their nutritional needs.